pcardotatgit/XDR_Incident_parser/README.md

 Run the **1-incident-summary_json_to_dtree_graph.py** script.

 This script creates a javascript tree graph that represent the Incident content.
-This graph goal is to help you to understant the Incident structure, keys and values.
+This graph goal is to help you to understand the Incident structure, keys and values.

 The goal of this is to help you to parse quickly the data inside the JSON result.